KaraKaraWitch/RPGDataFumbler/README.md

 Supported "Translators"

+- Google

+To be done:
 - MTool (See notes below)
-- Google
-- DeepL
+- DeepL (?)
-- MBart ("Offline" MBart Translation)
+- Sugoi V4 Offline

 ### Notes